onyiny-ang/git-your-own-adventure/advanced/conflict-resolution.md

 ```

 The code in between that block is where the problem is.
 You and someone else
 have both altered the same line.
-TO resolve the merge conflict, you Need to
+To resolve the merge conflict, you need to
 select the code that you want to keep within the block and remove the `>>>`,
 `===` and `<<<` tags.
-In our case, we probably want to keep both, our code and
+In our case, we probably want to keep both our code and
-their code, so go ahead and edit the file to keep both lines of code, then add
+their code, so go ahead and edit the file to keep both lines of code.
+When
+you're done, add
-them again.
+them again with:

 ```
 git add .